Lofoten: History

 The town of Vågan (Vágar) is the first known town formation in northern Norway.
-It existed in the early Viking Age, maybe earlier, and was located on the southern coast on eastern Lofoten, near today's village Kabelvåg in Vågan Municipality.
+It existed in the early Viking Age, maybe earlier, and was located on the southern coast of eastern Lofoten, near today's village Kabelvåg in Vågan Municipality.
 The Lofotr Viking Museum with the reconstructed 83 m longhouse (the largest known) is located near Borg on Vestvågøya, which has many archeological finds from the Iron Age and Viking Age.

 The islands have for more than 1,000 years been the centre of great cod fisheries, especially in winter, when the cod migrate south from the Barents Sea and gather in Lofoten to spawn.
-Bergen in southwestern Norway was for a long time the hub for further export of cod south to different parts of Europe, particularly so when trade was controlled by the Hanseatic League.
+Bergen in southwestern Norway was for a long time the hub for the export of cod southward to different parts of Europe, particularly when trade was controlled by the Hanseatic League.
 In the lowland areas, particularly Vestvågøy, agriculture plays a significant role, as it has done since the Bronze Age.

-In March 1941 the islands were raided by British Commandos during Operation Claymore, and in a subsequent diversionary attack to support the Vaagso raid in December.
+In March 1941, the islands were raided by British Commandos during Operation Claymore, and in a subsequent diversionary attack to support the Vaagso raid in December.